thedataquarry/zola-blog/content/posts/embedded-db-1/index.md

 {{ figure(src="embedded-db-landscape.png" alt="Embedded databases organized by data model paradigm" ) }}

-Key-value embedded data stores are quite popular, due to their speed and lightweight nature, allowing them to power a host of other applications/databases downstream.
+Key-value embedded stores are quite popular, due to their speed and lightweight nature, allowing them to power a host of other applications/databases downstream.
 However, the key-value data model is quite simplistic, allowing for limited expressivity in data modelling.
 The other three data model paradigms -- relational, graph and vector -- are much more powerful and expressive, and are thus the focus of this series.

 ---

 ## DuckDB

-[DuckDB](https://duckdb.org/) is a high-performance embedded relational database system (RDBMS) that can be queried via a rich SQL dialect that's very similar to Postgres.
-Its core is written in C++, and it's designed to be fast, ACID-compliant, and easy to use.
+[DuckDB](https://duckdb.org/) is a high-performance embedded, ACID-compliant relational database system (RDBMS) that can be queried via a rich SQL dialect that's very similar to Postgres.
+It's written in C++, and is designed to be fast and easy to use.
 It's designed to support large-scale OLAP query workloads, which are typically characterized by complex, relatively long-running queries that process significant portions of the stored data -- for example, aggregations over entire tables, or joins between several large tables.

 ### An interesting take on the "big data" narrative